mckinsey/causalnex/docs/source/04_user_guide/04_user_guide.md

 two drivers are not independent but the number of meetings also influences whether a new sale takes place.
 In addition, system prompts indirectly influence the bank's income through the generation of new sales.
-This example shows that BNs are able to capture complex relationships between variables and represent dependencies between drivers and include drivers that do not affect the target directly.
+This example shows that BNs are able to capture complex relationships between variables, represent dependencies between drivers, and include drivers that do not affect the target directly.

-**Steps for working with a Bayesian Network**
+#### Steps for working with a Bayesian Network

 BN models are built in a multi-step process before they can be used for analysis.